solidDoWant/Planetbase-Modpatcher/README.md

 # README #

-See solidDoWant/Planetbase wiki for more info.
+See [solidDoWant/Planetbase-Framework wiki](https://github.com/solidDoWant/Planetbase-Framework/wiki) for more info.

 ------------------------------------------------------